Social Movements Of The 20th Century

 Comprehensive Overview

 The Civil Rights Act of 1964 and the Voting Rights Act of 1965 were landmark legislative achievements that outlawed discrimination based on race, color, religion, sex, or national origin and guaranteed African Americans the right to vote.
-However, the struggle for racial equality continued beyond these legal victories.
+Still, the struggle for racial equality continued beyond these legal victories.
 The movement faced resistance from segregationists and encountered new challenges such as economic inequality and systemic racism in housing, employment, and the criminal justice system.

 Tren & Perkembangan Terbaru